jorisrietveld/Java2/src/Chapter5/Assignments.md

  - 5.69 **Take a look at the LogEntry class in the weblog-analyzer project from Chapter 4.
 How have constants been used in that class?
 Do you think that this is a good use of constants?**
+        - Nope

  - 5.70 **Suppose that a change to the weblog-analyzer project meant that it was no longer necessary to store year values in the dataValues array in the LogEntry class.
 How much of the class would need to be altered if the month value were now to be stored at index 0 , the day value at index 1 , and so on?
 Do you see how the use of named constants for spe- cial values simplifies this sort of process?**
+        - A lot you have to go though the whole class to alter stuff.

  - 5.72 **There is a rumor circulating on the Internet that George Lucas (the creator of the Star Wars movies) uses a formula to create the names for the characters in his stories (Jar Jar Binks, ObiWan Kenobi, etc.).